Francis Popiel recently fell for an imposter booking site — and now he wants his money back.

 A warning from the Federal Trade Commission about sites that pose as the real thing

-Five years ago, the Federal Trade Commission issued a warning about imposter sites that seem to be posing as the real thing.
+The Federal Trade Commission has issued a warning about imposter sites that seem to be posing as the real thing.
 The agency said it heard from customers who searched online and thought they were booking on a hotel website, only to find they’d unknowingly been doing business with someone else.

 “For those times you’re looking to book directly with a hotel,” the FTC warned, “make sure that’s what you’re doing.”